 While the Canadian Automotive Museum is classified as a Category A Canadian cultural property repository, the automotive library requires improved climate control before nationally significant collections can be acquired.
 With improved climate control, the Canadian Automotive Museum will be able to expand its reference capabilities to assist researchers from around the world.

 The Canadian Automotive Museum welcomes local visitors and international tourists throughout the year.
 With Canada's extreme weather, proper heating and air conditioning are vital for a five-star visitor experience.
 Comments on travel sites such as TripAdvisor reflect the need for improved climate control.
 Positive local experiences are good for the museum as well as the City of Oshawa as a whole since visitors are more likely to return to the city to frequent hotel, restaurants, and retail stores.

 In Ontario there are a series of standards for museums that must be met before funding is available.
 By improving our ability to control the environment, we can better improve our care of the collection, which enables the museum to apply for larger amounts of public funding.

 HOW YOU CAN HELP

 The Canadian Automotive Museum currently raising funds to match a grant from the Canada 150 Infrastructure Fund.
-Please contact Alex Gates, Manager/Curator at 905-576-1222 or submit the contact form below for more information on how you can support this and other initiatives.
+Please contact Alex Gates, Executive Director and Curator at 905-576-1222 or submit the contact form below for more information on how you can support this and other initiatives.